Aliases for HABP2 Gene

 GeneCards Summary for HABP2 Gene

 HABP2 (Hyaluronan Binding Protein 2) is a Protein Coding gene.
-Diseases associated with HABP2 include familial papillary or follicular thyroid carcinoma and factor vii marburg i variant thrombophilia and follicular mucinosis.
-GO annotations related to this gene include serine-type endopeptidase activity and glycosaminoglycan binding.
+Diseases associated with HABP2 include familial papillary or follicular thyroid carcinoma and factor vii marburg i variant thrombophilia.
+GO annotations related to this gene include calcium ion binding and glycosaminoglycan binding.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot Summary for HABP2 Gene